zlzxFCC/zlzxFCC.github.io/_posts/2015-06-20-blog-tutorial.md

 tags: [ 'tutorial' ]
 ---

-A website is truly personal if it hosts your博客as well, this place of the internet where you can place your thoughts关于anything!
+A website is truly personal if it hosts yourblogas well, this place of the internet where you can place your thoughtsaboutanything!

 ### Latest post preview in Index page